 That’s it!
 This was a quick project I did within 30 minutes, including letting the paint dry between coats.
 The chalkboard is in my office, which if you didn’t know is actually just part of our hallway that was meant for linen cabinets.
 I’m working on a little makeover for this area so I’ll be sharing it soon!

 I’ll be honest here and admit I am not the best chalkboard letter-er.
 Yes, that’s a word. 🙂 After trying to write live simply over and over again for about ten minutes, I finally remembered a tip I learned from my friend Lauren at Little White House.

 - Season your chalkboard first, by rubbing it all with chalk and wiping it away (this will help not leave any permanent designs or lettering on the board)

-- Using a computer, create your quote or saying in your favorite font and print to size, you can use mine HERE
+- Using a computer, create your quote or saying in your favorite font and print to size

 - On the back of the paper, rub the chalk heavy and evenly across the lettering

-- Use tape to attach paper in desired spot on the chalkboard
+- Use tape to attach paper in the desired spot on the chalkboard

 - With a sharp pencil, trace the lettering pressing firmly

 - Remove the paper, and a faint outline transfer of the lettering will be on the chalkboard

 - Trace over the outline with a sharp piece or chalk or chalkboard marker